 If your organization only recently adopted Allego, and you don’t feel comfortable navigating the system on your own, find an “early adopter” who can bring you up to speed before your next trip.
 Ask around for someone who has experimented with the platform, especially if they’ve tapped on that ‘favorite’ button and really found it helpful.
 Ask them to spin up a video (a short video) on what they love about the offline features, as well as why and how they use them.
 This helps you scale the learning curve in a hurry.

 Finally, if you’re intimidated by the idea of recording a video for the first time, don’t think of this as an audition for the “role of a lifetime.”
 Instead, treat it like an informal podcast – something you might post to your Instagram or Facebook page.
 This might seem silly, but it tends to take the pressure off.

-For more on how Allego bridges the gap between travel and work while connecting geographically distributed teams, watch this video to learn how Clarabridge, a Saas Customer Experience Management Solution, empower its global sales team.
+For more on how Allego bridges the gap between travel and work while connecting geographically distributed teams, watch this video to learn how Clarabridge, a SaaS Customer Experience Management Solution, empowers its global sales team.